RNsights/CDC-Syndication/README.md

 ### Generate a Table of Syndication Topics

-The first script, syndication_topics.py, uses the Requests module (http://docs.python-requests.org/) to to request the XML list of all syndication topics via an HTTP GET request and uses BeautifulSoup (http://www.crummy.com/software/BeautifulSoup/) to parse out the individual topic information, specifically topic title and id.
+The first script, syndication_topics.py, uses the Requests module (http://docs.python-requests.org/) to request the XML list of all syndication topics via an HTTP GET request and uses BeautifulSoup (http://www.crummy.com/software/BeautifulSoup/) to parse out the individual topic information, specifically topic title and id.

 Both packages can be installed using pip: